interplaydc/interplaydc.github.io/about.markdown

 </p>

 <p style="text-align: center;">
-InterPlay is a non-denominational group that resists labels and allegiance to any particular belief or orientation.
+InterPlay is non-denominational and resists allegiance to any particular belief or orientation.
 </p>